Avoy-Sasmal/Movie_App/README.md

 - Available scripts
 - Project structure (file/folder explanations)
 - Important implementation details
-- Troubleshooting & notes
-- Next steps / improvements

 ## Project overview

 The app is a front-end-only React project scaffolded with Vite.
-It fetches movie lists from the TMDb API and displays them with a few UI helpers:
+It fetches movie lists from the TMDb API and displays them :

 - Paging via sections: Popular, Top Rated, Upcoming
 - Client-side filtering by minimum rating